-Our Board of Directors consists of six members and is divided evenly into three classes - Class I, II and III.
+Our Board of Directors consists of seven members and is divided into three classes, which we have designated as Classes I, II and III.
 Each director is elected for a three-year term of office, with one class of directors being elected at each annual meeting of stockholders.
-Each director holds office until his successor is duly elected and qualified or until his earlier death, resignation or removal.
-Our Board of Directors has determined that each of our directors, other than Dr. Khandros who is the President and Chief Executive Officer of FormFactor, is independent within the meaning of the rules of the Nasdaq National Market.
+Each director holds office until his or her successor is duly elected and qualified or until his or her earlier death, resignation or removal.
+Our Board of Directors has determined that each of our directors, other than Dr. Khandros, who is our Chief Executive Officer, and Mr. Bronson, who is our President, is independent within the meaning of the rules of the Nasdaq National Market.
 Accordingly, more than a majority of the members of our Board are independent.

-The names, positions with FormFactor and other information regarding our directors, including the Class I nominees, are set forth in the table below.
+The names, positions with FormFactor and other information regarding our directors, including the Class II nominees, are set forth in the table below.

-Name of Director Age Class Position with FormFactor Director Since Joseph R. Bronson(1)(2) 55 III Director April 2002 Dr. Thomas J. Campbell(3) 51 II Director July 2003 Dr. William H. Davidow(2)(3) Chairman of the Board 69 I of Directors April 1995 G. Carl Everett, Jr.(1)(2) 53 II Director June 2001 Dr. Igor Y. Khandros President, Chief Executive 49 I Officer and Director April 1993 James A. Prestridge(1)(3) 72 III Director April 2002
+Name of Director Age Class Position with FormFactor Director Since Dr. Homa Bahrami(3) 50 II Director December 2004 Joseph R. Bronson 56 III President and Director April 2002 Dr. William H. Davidow(2),(3) 70 I Chairman of the Board of Directors April 1995 G. Carl Everett, Jr.(1),(2),(3) 54 II Director June 2001 Dr. Igor Y. Khandros 50 I Chief Executive Officer and Director April 1993 James A. Prestridge(1),(2) 73 III Director April 2002 Harvey A. Wagner(1) 64 III Director February 2005